Consent Preferences

 Lupron

-GnRH agonist — used for cycle control and as a trigger option
+A GnRH agonist used for cycle control and as a trigger option.

-Savings reflect current pricing as of March 2026.
-Actual cost depends on your individualized treatment protocol.
+Please note: Savings reflect current pricing as of March 2026.
+Your actual cost depends on your individualized treatment protocol and the programs available at the time of your cycle.
 Our team will walk you through all available options.

 You may have seen headlines about retail chains entering fertility care.
-While expanded access is a positive step, we believe your fertility journey deserves more than a warehouse membership and a referral funnel.
+Expanded access is a positive step — but your fertility journey deserves more than a warehouse membership and a referral funnel.

-• Requires paid membership and monthly subscription fees
+• Often requires a paid membership or monthly subscription

-• Self-pay only — savings cannot be combined with insurance
+• Usually self-pay only — savings may not combine with insurance

 • Limited to a single clinic network's availability

-• Medication savings restricted to select drugs at their pharmacy
+• Savings restricted to select drugs at one pharmacy

 RMA of Michigan